netsec-ethz/scion-tutorials/content/general_scion_configuration/public_ip.md

 # Connecting to SCIONLab with a static public IP address

+!!! warning "Note"
+    This page needs to be updated.
+Use with care.

 ## Introduction

 This tutorial will cover the steps required for connecting a SCION installation to SCIONLab.
 In the end, you will be running one SCION autonomous system connected to the SCIONLab network.